Main Street Forward — Park City

 Enter the access code to continue.

-Historic Park City, Utah · Business health & economic resilience dashboard
+Park City, Utah · Commercial resiliency & competitive health dashboard

 PUBLIC = pre-loadedSURVEY = group input

 Every mountain resort town has hotels, lift access, and après ski.
-Very few have a historic commercial district with the character, density, and cultural gravity that Main Street provides.
+Very few have a historic commercial district with the character, density, and walkability that Main Street provides.
 That distinction is what separates Park City from a resort and makes it a destination.
-It is not a given.
-It requires active stewardship — and right now, that stewardship is missing.
+It generates economic activity in every month of the year — not just peak ski weeks.
+It is the asset that new resort-adjacent districts are spending hundreds of millions of dollars trying to replicate and cannot.

 1